 In her own practice, Alicia advises as sole counsel on a range of commercial claims including haulage, hire, agency, sale and purchase agreements and non-compete clauses.
 In a recent trial, she successfully struck out a claim for non-solicitation fees as an abuse of process, and recovered substantial defendant costs.

-She is currently led by Nicola Rushton QC in a civil fraud claim for losses of over £16.5m of investment in an unregulated collective investment scheme, where she assisted in obtaining a freezing injunction and continues to represent the claimants.
+She is currently led by Nicola Rushton KC in a civil fraud claim for losses of over £16.5m of investment in an unregulated collective investment scheme, which required a freezing injunction.

-Recently, she was led by Simon Howarth QC in defending a £4m commercial dispute involving a solicitor’s business, which has led to associated issues of costs law and regulation.
+Recently, she was led by Simon Howarth KC in defending a £4m commercial dispute involving a solicitor’s business, with associated issues of costs law and regulation.

 Alicia’s work in regulation involves issues of dishonesty, incompetence, health and misreporting.
 Her practice spans medical and non-medical regulators, including acting for the SRA in a misconduct case which concerned complex health issues for the respondent: SRA v Ashurst, (8 February 2018, Law Society Gazette).